Philesiv/XSLeaker/README.md

 7. Within the master window, navigate to the site that should be tested.
 Every other window navigates to the same page.

-8. Start the testing with a click on the ``Send Results'' button in the popup of the master window.
+8. Start the testing with a click on the "Send Results" button in the popup of the master window.

 9. Navigate to the web interface (e.g. http://localhost:3000) provided by Node.js to check for differences.